 The Marte Chairlift

-Most of the best terrain is location off the famous Marte double chair and the runs are long.
+Most of the best terrain is located off the famous Marte double chair and the runs are long.
 Some of our favorite steep leg burners are Eduardo’s, Paraiso, El Collar and even the Marte Bowl running under the chair.
 As mentioned above, the options are world class and if you hit it right, it could be the best skiing or snowboarding of your life with over 15 miles of skiable runs.

 It’s important to note Marte does close due to anything from high winds, avalanche danger, unusually cold temperatures or for no apparent reason at all, known as the “A-Factor”.
 When Marte closes, so does a good amount of the advanced and expert terrain.
 Other resorts occasionally have lift closure issues as well but do not affect us as much as a Marte closure.
 When Marte does close, they often open up snowcat accessed terrain for our guests and there are hiking options off the Neptuno chair.

 Joining a PowderQuest guided trip to Las Lenas resort you have priority lift line access which is a huge value as the line on Marte can get quite long.

 Las Lenas Backcountry Access